SPC: Summary of Product Characteristics

-The Summary of Product Characteristics (SPC) is an integral part of an authorisation decision for applications subject to Biocidal Products Regulation (EU) 528/2012.
+The Summary of Product Characteristics (SPC, in Dutch: Samenvatting product karakteristieken) is an integral part of an authorisation decision for applications subject to Biocidal Products Regulation (EU) 528/2012.
 The Biocidal Products Regulation applies to biocidal products that are based on approved substances.

 For authorisations issued under the Regulation, it has been concluded that the SPC is sufficient and that it is no longer desirable to adopt legal conditions for use/instructions (WGGA).
 This conclusion was made following extensive consultation between the Ctgb, the ministry concerned (Infrastructure and Environment) and the enforcement authorities.
 The Netherlands would like to remain in line with European policy, also with respect to the SPC.

 This means that for biocidal products that are authorised under the Regulation, a WGGA will no longer be issued by the Ctgb; instead a SPC will be adopted in which the authorised use is described.
 The directions for use as printed by the manufacturer on the label of a biocidal product will no longer contain ‘Legal Conditions for Use’.

 A change with respect to the WGGA is that it is no longer obligatory to include the exact instructions for use from the SPC on the packaging.
 For that matter, Article 69.1 clearly states that authorisation holders must ensure that biocidal products are classified, packaged and labelled in accordance with the approved summary of product characteristics of the biocidal product.

 The standard EU template contains the following components:

 The SPC does not contain any confidential information.
 With respect to the composition of the product, only the active substance and the part of the formula (quantitative/qualitative data on excipients) that is needed for correct use are included in the SPC.